 He represented financial guarantors (MBIA Insurance Co., FGIC and Ambac Financial Group Inc.), banks (Citibank, Shinsei Bank, Nippon Credit Bank), airlines (British Airways, America West Airlines, Gemini Air Cargo, Royal Jordanian Airlines), leasing companies (GPA Group plc, Sunrock Aircraft Corporation, Pegasus Aviation) and others (Xerox, DreamWorks SKG, Deloitte & Touche, PG&E Generating, Owens-Illinois) in all aspects of equipment finance, securitizations, loan workouts and restructurings.
 Having closed transactions in Europe, South America, Asia and the Middle East, his practice was truly international.

-Mr. Greenspon is a frequent lecturer before professional and industry groups.
-He has presented papers in Singapore, Cannes, Melbourne, Dublin, London, Washington, D.C., Durban, South Africa and New York.
+At the time of his retirement, Mr. Greenspon was a frequent lecturer before professional and industry groups.
+He presented papers in Singapore, Cannes, Melbourne, Dublin, London, Washington, D.C., Durban, South Africa and New York.
 Mr. Greenspon is listed in Euromoney's "Expert Guide to the World's Leading Aviation Lawyers" and in Marquis Who's Who in America, 56th Edition, Who's Who in American Law, 5th Edition and Who's Who in the World, 19th Edition.

 His publications include:

 - "Documentation of Aircraft Operating Leases" (16 International Business Lawyer, May 1988)